 1. I bought tickets online—now what?

 You should receive an email confirmation of your order as well as an e-ticket.
 Bring the e-ticket to Macon Film Festival Headquarters.
 We will exchange your piece of paper for a genuine Macon Film Festival ticket or pass.
-Headquarters will be located at 530 Cherry Street (Travis Jean).
+Headquarters location TBD summer 2018.

 2. What if I don’t receive the email?

 First contact Ticket Derby through their website (www.ticketderby.com) contact information and Help tab.
 If you can't resolve your problem with them, contact us at email@example.com or 478.227-3840.